Brich dem Hungrigen dein Brot, BWV 39: Final section

 This homophonic choral passage is followed by the first of three short four-bar orchestral ritornellos, with a texture that has already been heard very briefly in the bar when the chorus pause between the fugato and homophonic passages.
 As in the opening sinfonia, the instruments play in four distinct groups—alto recorders, oboes, upper strings and continuo—but the sparseness there is now replaced by a jubilant canzona-style flourish.

 The semiquaver motifs in the alto recorders were already heard in the second and third bars of the obbligato accompaniment to the homophonic episode, but here they play in thirds.
 The other orchestral groups play pairs of detached quaver chords, with upper strings on the beat and oboes off the beat.
-The choir then rejoin the orchestra for the second of the three homophonic passages to the text "und dein Gerichtigkeit wird vor dir hergehen".
+The choir then rejoin the orchestra for the second of the three homophonic passages to the text "und dein Gerechtigkeit wird vor dir hergehen".
 At fourteen bars in length, it is the longest and most complex of the three.
 The broad structure of the episode is a canon between the soprano and bass parts.

 The canonic entries are separated by a bar until the stretto starting in the ninth bar when they are separated by a quaver.
-The vocal line is ingeniously composed from figures that have already been heard in the section: the start of the fugue subject; the initial sospirans continuo motif with its second part inverted and in dotted rhythm, like the opening "hungrigen" of the first section; the semiquaver scales in the fugue subject and their inversions; and the portion of the fugue counter-subject with suspensions.
+The vocal line is ingeniously composed from figures that have already been heard in the section: the start of the fugue subject; the initial sospirans continuo motif with its second part inverted and in dotted rhythm, like the opening "Hungrigen" of the first section; the semiquaver scales in the fugue subject and their inversions; and the portion of the fugue counter-subject with suspensions.
 There are two melismas on "hergehen" (go onward), with the second one—during the stretto—rising to a climax before a concluding two bar cadence similar to the one in the first homophonic passage.
 The alto and tenor voices at first accompany the canon with imitative figures; but during the stretto the alto pairs with the soprano in thirds and the tenor pairs with the bass.
 The rest of the orchestra play colla parte with the singers except for the alto recorders.
 As in the first homophonic section they play an obbligato accompaniment in unison.
 Before the stretto it is formed of running semiquavers, made up of the ritornello motif and the scales of the vocal parts.
-During the stretto they play anapaests—motifs of joy—off the beat, increasing the level of excitement and adulation.
+During the stretto they play anapaests—motifs of joy—off the beat, increasing the level of excitement and adulation in all the voices.
+After the cadence, the movement is punctuated by a second rendition of the four-bar orchestral ritornello.
+This time the oboes play the semiquaver motif, the alto recorders play the pair of detached quavers on the beat and the upper strings those off the beat.
+This leads into the second fugato episode in the key of C minor.